dczornyj/Pymaceutical-Drug-Regimen-Results-Mice/README.md

 The Power of Plots

-What good is data without a good plot to tell the story?

-In this homework assignment, you’ll apply what you've learned about Matplotlib and to a real-world situation and dataset.
 ## Background

 You've just  joined Pymaceuticals Inc., a new pharmaceutical company that specializes in anti-cancer pharmaceuticals.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.